smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 Where advisory logic is stateful at the UPF, operators SHOULD provide a synchronization mechanism to prevent discontinuities during mobility.

 ### SCONE Hint to the Network
-SCONE-aware applications MUST provide hints to the network element, enabling it to generate appropriate throughput advice for a given 4-tuple.
+SCONE-aware applications MUST provide hints to the UPF for a given 4-tuple.
 Such hints prevent unnecessary default rate-limiting and allow the network to generate the maximum allowable bit rate.
-Hints also reduce CPU overhead by eliminating flow classification for SCONE awareness.

 ### Retransmission of Advised Bit-Rate
-Packet loss or non-delivery of SCONE advice reduces effectiveness.
-Both network elements and applications SHOULD support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.
-Conformance depends on both network and endpoint behavior.
+Both UPF and applications need to support retransmission or periodic re-sending of SCONE packets to ensure reliable delivery.

 ### Dynamic Updates
-Mobile networks may enforce dynamic rate limits during a sessions due to:
+Mobile networks has capablities to enforce dynamic rate limits during a sessions for a particular QoS bearer.

-  - Changes in RAT Type (requiring updated throughput advice).

-  - Changes in subscriber policy (exceeding usage thresholds).
-  - Frequency of updates to maximum allow throughput
-  - Periodic refreshes of maximim allowable throughput (Define timers for optimal and/or maximum update periodicity).

-### Frequency of Updates
-The rate at which SCONE updates are issued depends on flow characteristics and available computational resources.
-Excessively frequent updates may increase CPU load, while infrequent updates may reduce advisory effectiveness.
-Operators SHOULD define acceptable update periodicity based on application requirements, network capacity, and operational constraints.

-### Conformance Monitoring
-Network elements providing SCONE throughput advice MUST implement mechanisms to measure compliance, either per application flow or in aggregate.
-This allows operators to validate advisory effectiveness and adjust policies.
-SCONE protocol defines a minimum monitoring period for the conformance monitoring.

-### Standards Compliance
-All SCONE signaling occurs over the existing data path in accordance with 3GPP specifications, ensuring compatibility with established mobile-core procedures and avoiding protocol modifications.
-SCONE operates without interfering with QoS enforcement or subscriber policies.

 ### Operations Monitoring and Logging
-Operators MAY integrate SCONE signaling into existing OSS/NMS frameworks to enable monitoring, troubleshooting, and fault isolation.
+Mobile operators may integrate SCONE signaling into existing OSS/NMS frameworks to enable monitoring, troubleshooting, and fault isolation.
 Metrics of interest include:

   - Rate of SCONE advisory messages issued per session